royalwang/kube-image-webhook/README.md

 If you are in an environment with restricted permissions, you may separate the MWC and application deployment and ask your administrators to manage the MWC.

+### Cert Manager

+The webhook expects Cert Manager to be installed so that it can offload creation and management of TLS certificates.
+If you are unable to use Cert Manager for any reason, you should manually manage the MutatingWebhookConfiguration.

 ## Configuration

 Configuration is controlled via a YAML file provided to the application.